 For more information on the capabilities of authenticated UI users, see Access Control.

 Responsibilities of Deployment Managers¶

-Deployment Managers also determine access levels and must understand the potential damage users can cause.
+Deployment Managers determine access levels and must understand the potential damage users can cause.
 Some Deployment Managers may further limit access through fine-grained privileges for the Authenticated UI users.
 However, these limitations are outside the basic Airflow’s security model and are at the discretion of Deployment Managers.
 Examples of fine-grained access control include (but are not limited to):

 Limiting login permissions: Restricting the accounts that users can log in with, allowing only specific accounts or roles belonging to access the Airflow system.

 Access restrictions to views or DAGs: Controlling user access to certain views or specific DAGs, ensuring that users can only view or interact with authorized components.